Coms-120 - Section 70302 - Small Group Communications - M. Jane Arnett

 |Professor:||M. Jane Arnett|

 We will cover: (1) how and why groups are formed, (2) the various stages of group development, (3) verbal and nonverbal communication, (4) culture in small groups, (5) Individual roles in groups, (6) leadership, (7) managing conflict in groups, (8) problem-solving, and (9) listening.
+All of this information will be in separate modules on Canvas.
+The textbook is free and broken down into easy-to-read sections.

 What to Expect in this Course